tuxtof/labs/calm/lab5/calm_workshop_postman_setup.rst

 Install Postman
 ***************

+If you have Postman already installed, skip to **Create Subfolders**, otherwise, proceed as follows:

 Download and install Postman by navigating to: https://www.getpostman.com/ and selecting the appropriate install-package for your OS platform.
-Follow the instructions as provided.
+Follow the instructions provided by the package installer to complete Postman installation.

 Create Collection
 *****************